 Banking has come a long way, especially with the emergence of online and mobile banking.
-Chase QuickPay is just one of the latest banking technologies to be introduced, and it’s admittedly pretty impressive — on the surface anyway.
+Chase QuickPay is admittedly pretty impressive — on the surface anyway.

 However, with technological advancements come new bugs and complications, as well.

-So does the Chase QuickPay option offered by Chase Bank really save time and hassle, or simply create a new host of problems?
+So does the Chase QuickPay option offered by Chase Bank really save time and hassle, or does it simply create a new host of problems?

 What is Chase QuickPay?